Executive Vice President and Chief Administrative Officer

 After five seasons in the NHL, Loft joined the NFL’s Jacksonville Jaguars as executive director of ticket sales and marketing.
 Loft was chosen to be the Jaguars’ sole attendee at the inaugural NFL Management Program at Stanford during the 2003 season, and his five years in Jacksonville were highlighted by the local oversight of the ticketing functions for Super Bowl XXXIX, which was played in Jacksonville in 2005.
 Loft then continued his NFL career with the Miami Dolphins, where he stayed until he joined the Thunder.

-Prior to his career in sports, Loft received his undergraduate degree from Ball State University in Muncie, Ind., and his master's degree from Temple University in Philadelphia.
-Loft currently lives in Edmond with his wife Cathy; their son, Josh, attends the University of Oklahoma.
+Prior to his career in sports, Loft received his undergraduate degree from Ball State University in Muncie, Indiana, and his master’s degree from Temple University in Philadelphia.
+Loft currently lives in Edmond with his wife Cathy.
+His son Josh is a graduate of the University of Oklahoma that works in the oil and gas industry and recently married Alexis Challis.

 Dan Mahoney joined the Oklahoma City Thunder in August 2008.
 In his role of vice president of Broadcasting and Corporate Communications, he oversees the Thunder business public relations efforts, website (okcthunder.com) and broadcasting operations.